denoptim-project/catalyst_evaluator/README.md

     ssh-add ~/.ssh/id_rsa_RuCatEvaluator
     ```

-7. Identify the IP of the remote worker, declare your user name on that machine, and specify a pathname that can be used to place job files on the remote worker.
+7. Identify the IP of the remote worker (Presently we support only IPv4.
+You can get the proper IP by running `echo $(curl -s -4 ifconfig.me/ip)` on the remote worker), declare your user name on the remote worker, and specify a pathname that can be used to place job files on the remote worker.
 Edit the following commands and run them on your local machine:
    ```
    export MYRWIP=<your_worker_IP>
    export MYWUSER=<your_username>